onecompiler/tutorials/javascript/introduction/introduction.md

 ## Modern Mode

-* You must explictly declare with directive `"use Strict"` or `'use Strict'` at the top of the script to tell the javascript should work in modern way.
+* You must explictly declare with directive `"use Strict"` or `'use Strict'` at the top of the script to tell the javascript should work in strict mode.

 ### You can practice Javascript [here](https://onecompiler.com/javascript) with out any IDEs or code editors.